andreafeccomandi/bibisco/README.md

 Note!  bibisco is a java application and ships its own JRE (Java Runtime Environment).
 You don't need to install or update JRE.

+## Upgrade

+If you upgrade bibisco from version 1.3.0 or next:

+1. Download new version
+2. In the new version of bibisco choose the directory that already contains your projects: they will be automatically imported

+If you upgrade bibisco from version 1.2.1 or previous:

+1. From the version you're using, export your project as archive: section export -> button export as archive
+2. Download new version
+3. In the new version of bibisco import your projects: after bibisco start up -> button import the first project or button import a new project

 ## Support

 You can support bibisco in a variuos way: